 Your follow up question might be: What is Seller Central?
 Seller Central is the interface in Amazon that sellers interact with to manage the orders they receive.

 The Different Types of Sellers inside of Seller Central

 When you think of first-party sellers, think manufacturers and distributors.
 Third-party sellers are any average joe who may have some products (badger food, badger toys, etc.) they want to sell individually.

-For this article, we’re going to focus on Amazon PPC ads in Seller Central and explain Vendor Central in a later post.
-Be patient.
+For this article, we’re going to focus on Amazon PPC ads in Seller Central.
+Check out our other article if you want to learn about Vendor Central ads.

 Seller Central is the interface used by third-party sellers to manage their products and shipments.

 - Anyone can be a third-party seller, compared to the invite-only process of becoming a first-party seller.

 - Third-party sellers have more control over their product’s prices.

 - These sellers have the potential for higher margins because they have more control over their product.